A Sanctuary To Reclaim Your Health

 Couldn’t we all use a little of that?

 Meet Our Team

 Heidi Weiss (she/her)

-I believe in the ability of Pilates, acupuncture, nutrition, and other wellness practices to dramatically change lives, and my teaching emphasizes the holistic and transformative benefits of Pilates, approaching the method as a healing modality.
+I believe in the ability of holistic healing practices to change lives, and my teaching emphasizes the holistic and transformative benefits of Pilates, approaching the method as a healing modality.
 I strive in my teaching to help people feel their full potential.
-I have held a comprehensive certification with Peak Pilates since 2006, and act as a mentor to several gifted instructors.

 I now combine my love of movement and food with this broad knowledge base in integrative health education to help my clients live and move with connected joy.

 Ellisia B. Grove (she/her) Acupuncture/east-Asian medicine

 I believe that we must nurture a core of compassion to heal personal and collective suffering.
 While I am a highly sensitive and empathic provider, my clinical approach is researched, inuitive, and thorough.
 I offer a methodical, systems-based assessment for physical and emotional wellness, and I use East Asian acupuncture, Chinese herbalism, manual therapy techniques, and mindfulness to facilitate our work.
 As someone attuned to subtle body energy, I remain open to receiving clairsentient guidance as I work.

 I endeavor to provide inclusive care for all individuals across the lifespan, with experience treating acute and chronic pain, psycho-emotional health, neurodiversity, metabolic and hormonal health concerns. and MVA injuries.

 When I’m not working, I enjoy music, traveling, cooking and knitting.
 I am committed to my own inner inquiry, and regularly connect with my spirit and nature allies.
 My friends and partnership are my lifeline, and if I can make a silly joke, I will.